Your cart

 How to Choose the Keetsa Mattress?

-• Light-weight side sleeper: Tea Leaf Dream fits best, with Classic as a firmer alternate.
+• Lightweight side sleeper: Tea Leaf Dream, with Tea Leaf Classic as a firmer alternative.

-• Average-weight back sleeper: Keetsa Pillow Plus or Tea Leaf Classic provide aligned support without excessive firmness.
+• Average-weight back sleeper: Keetsa Pillow Plus or Tea Leaf Classic.

-• Hot sleeper who prefers a firmer feel: Keetsa Plus or Tea Leaf Classic, due to coil airflow and less enveloping contour.
+• Hot sleeper who prefers firmer feel: Keetsa Plus or Tea Leaf Classic.

-• Heavier couple using edge space: Tea Leaf Classic wins, with Keetsa Pillow Plus as a cost-conscious option.
+• Heavier couple who uses the edge: Tea Leaf Classic, with Keetsa Pillow Plus as the value option.

 Limitations